Program Director: Douglas O. Smith, JD

 Note: BULA 4030 may not double count as Legal elective and IB major elective

-Foreign Language - Working competency in a least one approved foreign language is required, satisfied by either 1) completing foreign language courses (3001 and another upper division elective) in Arabic, Chinese, French, German, Italian or Spanish; or 2) if passing a reading, writing, speaking and listening working competency test in a foreign language taught at Marquette University as endorsed by the Department of Foreign Languages and Literatures.
+Second Language - Working competency in a least one approved second language is required, satisfied by either 1) completing second language courses (3001 and another upper division elective) in Arabic, Chinese, French, German, Italian or Spanish; or 2) if passing a reading, writing, speaking and listening working competency test in a second language taught at Marquette University as endorsed by the Department of Languages, Literatures and Cultures.
 Permission to take this competency test is granted by the director of International Business Studies.

-Note: Foreign students whose native language is not English may have the language competency requirement waived subject to the approval of the director of International Business Studies.
+Note: International students whose native language is not English may have the language competency requirement waived subject to the approval of the director of International Business Studies.

 Study or Work Abroad - Completion of a work or study abroad summer or term program is required.
 (Note: A term or academic year abroad may result in more than eight terms needed to complete the business degree.)
 Approval of the study/work abroad experience is subject to prior, written approval by the director of International Business Studies or IAIM programs